mobb-dev/Mobb-Fixer-Demo-Opengrep/README.md

 This will let you start a pull request from branch `introduce-new-security-issue` to branch `main`.

-Once the PR is created, **SonarQube** will automatically start a security scan and report vulnerabilities.
+Once the PR is created, **Semgrep CLI** will automatically start a security scan and report vulnerabilities.

 **Mobb Fixer** will immediately run and present a fix suggestion in the PR conversation tab.